 The categories and purposes of raw files are set by the DO, whereas the categories and purpose of products generated by recipes are set by the RecipeExecuter (see Sect.
 6.2.3).
 The file categories are used by the FitsRouter to send files to particular processing steps or branches of the workflow (see below).
-The purpose is used by the SofSplitter and SofAccumulator to generate input SoFs for the RecipeExecuter.
+The purpose is used by the SofSplitter to generate input SoFs for the RecipeExecuter and the results are collected by the SofAccumulator.
 Note that while the DO includes files into a DataSet for a reason, and records this reason as the "purpose" of the file, the workflow itself can use these files in a different manner.
 The SofSplitter and SofAccumulator accept several SoFs as simultaneous input.
 The SofAccumulator creates a single output SoF from the inputs, whereas the SofSplitter creates a separate output SoF for each purpose.